craigmaclachlan/article_classification/README.md

 For use in [Tensorflow](https://www.tensorflow.org/) the preprocessed data is processed into a CSV file using the [pandas library](https://pandas.pydata.org/).

-The word count is an sparse matrix format, this is converted to a dense numeric array with column names relating to the predefined terms.
-A column of the categories is added to the table.
-This table is exported to CSV and contains all of the relevant information.
+The word count is in a sparse matrix format, this is converted to a dense numeric table with column names relating to the predefined terms.
+A column of the "labels" is added to the table.
+This table is exported to CSV and contains all of the required information to train the model.
+Some information in the "classes" file is input to the model training script, this allows a meaningful display of any predicted results.

 The processing of the data can be run like this: